Full Width Backboard Galaxy Plastic Install Instructions

 3. LE/CE Models Only (SE models skip this step) - Securing the Starmap PCB

-If you are extremely enterprising or very anal (we are!) then you may want to drill some holes in the backboard where the capacitors are.
+You will need to drill some holes in the backboard where the capacitors are.
 To this end we have a template you can print out to use to mark the holes with drill bit sizes.
 In essence you are just making holes for the capacitors to sit in.
 You can drill from the front or back, depending on your drill size and if you want to remove the chest.
 Use a vacuum to catch the wood chips while you're drilling (get a helper!).
 This will not be noticable at all, even if you go back to the regular starmap, so don't worry too much.
 Use a black paint pen to color the holes for a real finished look.
 See below for the template and video.

 4. Installing the plastic (everyone)